syncfusion-content/javascript-docs/js/api/ejTimePicker.md

-Allows to toggles the read only state of the TimePicker.
-When the widget is readOnly, it doesn't allow user interaction.
+Toggles the readonly state of the TimePicker